Luciferbobo/DAE-AQA/README.md

 $ python DAE_MT.py --log_info=DAE-MT --num_workers=16 --gpu=0 --train_batch_size=8 --test_batch_size=32 --num_epochs=100
 ~~~

-All parameters are set in config.py.
-Considering that the memory of video processing on GPU is quite large, we suggest using small batch for training.qwq
+All default parameters are set in config.py.
+Considering that the memory of video processing on GPU is quite large, we suggest using small batch for training.

 ## 4.Testing